How to Create a Morning Routine for Burnout Prevention and Recovery

 6AM.
 Your alarm goes off.
 You hit snooze.
 Repeatedly.
 Soon enough, you’re rushing out of bed and around the house, flying out the door in a frantic whirlwind.
 No breakfast, only a mocha latte to fuel you through the morning.

-Sound familiar?
 For many women, this is the typical morning routine.
-It’s a “routine” we fall back on when we’re super burnt out.
-And it’s also a routine that sends us further into the burnout spiral.
+It’s a “routine” we fall back on when we’re stressed out, time poor, and just trying to survive each day intact.
+It’s also a routine that sends us further into the burnout spiral.

 But there’s another way.

-It can be yours.
-So let’s explore what a healthy & energizing morning routine could like like for you.
+It can be yours: when you control your morning, you control your day.
+So let’s explore what an energizing, burnout-busting morning routine could like like for you.

 What is a morning routine?

 Stated simply, a morning routine is a series of activities that you engage in from the minute you wake up, every morning or almost every morning (‘cuz we’re not perfect).
 It’s usually not rushed- and by that I mean, it’s not ‘get up, jump in shower, drink coffee, leave to go to work’.
 More like the opposite.
-A morning routine that helps promote better health and wellness as well as better productivity throughout your day is one that carves out space for YOU and your needs.
+A morning routine that boosts your energy and sets a positive tone for your day is one that carves out space for YOU and your needs.
 It’s an essential part of self-care.

 Often, a golden milk latte is part of my morning routine.